 An embedded badge with text which is weaved into the fabric also labels these seats.

-Wheelchair standback, closer to the door for the convenience of a wheelchair using passenger. ♿️
+The wheelchair standback is closer to the door for the convenience of passenger. ♿️

 These flooring grooves serve a few purposes.

 - They are anti-slip in wet weather, where